awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-volume.md

 New EBS volumes receive their maximum performance the moment that they are available and do not require initialization \(formerly known as pre\-warming\)\.
 However, storage blocks on volumes that were restored from snapshots must be initialized \(pulled down from Amazon S3 and written to the volume\) before you can access the block\.
 This preliminary action takes time and can cause a significant increase in the latency of an I/O operation the first time each block is accessed\.
 For most applications, amortizing this cost over the lifetime of the volume is acceptable\.
 Performance is restored after the data is accessed once\.
 For more information, see [Initializing Amazon EBS Volumes](ebs-initialize.md)\.

-**Methods of Creating a Volume**
+**Methods of creating a volume**
 + You can create an EBS volume and attach it to a running instance\.
 For more information, see the procedure below\.
 + You can create and attach EBS volumes when you launch instances by specifying a block device mapping\.
 For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md) and [Block Device Mapping](block-device-mapping-concepts.md)\.
 + You can restore volumes from previously created snapshots\.
-For more information, see [Restoring an Amazon EBS Volume from a Snapshot](ebs-restoring-volume.md)\.
+For more information, see [Restoring an Amazon EBS volume from a snapshot](ebs-restoring-volume.md)\.

 **To create a new \(empty\) EBS volume using the console**